zulip/zulip/templates/zerver/help/invite-new-users.md

 1. Click **Generate invite link**.

-1. Decide whether users using the link should join as [admins, members, or guests](/help/roles-and-permissions).
+1. Decide whether users using the link should join as [admins, moderators members, or guests](/help/roles-and-permissions).

 1. Select which streams they should join.
 If you send invitations often, you